kaushal-09/Computer-Networks/README.md

-This repository contains following C programs -->
-CRC using modulo-2 and Polynomial method.
+This repository contains following C & Cpp programs --> CRC using modulo-2 and Polynomial method.
 Go Back N and Selective repeat using Socket programming.
 Simulation of Distance vector Routing algorithm.